jiangsheng/jiangsheng.github.io/docs/blogs/2025/05/exception_losing_ids_attribute_from_ablog.rst

         anaconda3\envs\sphinx\Lib\site-packages\sphinx\events.py", line 415, in emit
                 raise ExtensionError(sphinx.errors.ExtensionError: Handler <function process_posts at 0x00000279DBC23EC0> for event 'doctree-read' threw an exception (exception: Losing "ids" attribute: ['index-1', 'index-0'])

-Luckily only some of the blogs throw this error, by comparing the blogs that fail and those don't, I found that the culprit is the .. index:: directive right before the .. post:: directive.
+The page has the same date format as pages that successfully got compiled.
+The problem obviously come from elsewhere.

-Moving the index directive after the post directive solved this problem.
+the .. post:: directive is right after the page title and before a quoted (indented) paragraph.
+The page title is also ahead of the post directive in other pages that successfully got compiled, so the problem is the quotation.

-Update: I am getting the same error again when the post begins with a blog quote.
-Adding an link target anchor solved the issue.
+Remove the indent solved the problem for the moment, as the indention is actually from the conversion and not needed.
+In the context of actually wanted quotation, an link target anchor is probably needed.
 ABlog seems to be too greedy to look for directive.